-Squirrel Monkey Haven is dedicated to providing a lifelong accredited sanctuary home to squirrel monkeys that are retired from research.
+Squirrel Monkey Haven is dedicated to providing lifelong care to squirrel monkeys retired from research.

 IMPACT: Funding retirement for over 50 squirrel monkeys.
 Developing an accredited sanctuary just for squirrel monkeys.